CBD as a New Type of Food (Novel-Food)

 Inhaltsverzeichnis

-News on the approval of CBD products as food
+News on the approval of CBD products as foodstuffs

 What does Novel Food mean?

-News on the approval of CBD products as food
+News on the approval of CBD products as foodstuffs

 Together with the EIHA, the European Industrial Hemp Association, we, along with other companies, are striving for approval and safety assessment of CBD products.
 We jointly finance the necessary toxicological examinations and studies for approval.
 In 2021, the EIHA already submitted applications for several product formulations at the EU level to EFSA and separately in the United Kingdom (UK) to the FSA.